rohangpta/rohangpta.github.io/content/posts/ctoc.md

 - Rule 3: [th, is]         — merged i+s
 - Done:   ["th", "is"]

-You scan through the rules in order, applying each one everywhere it matches, until no more rules apply.
+That's a toy intuition, not a full encoder spec: practical BPE implementations track merge priorities over adjacent pairs as well.

-Now we're not *certain* Anthropic uses BPE, but given that most of the industry has converged on it, it's a reasonable bet.
+Now I'm not *certain* Anthropic uses BPE, but given that most of the industry has converged on it, it's a reasonable bet.

 This means that without this "merge table" or private corpus we can't *exactly* re-create the tokenization.

-But if we can identify the total vocabulary of this tokenizer, can we re-create a good enough estimator using another algorithm that approximates BPE?
+But if we can recover the vocabulary, we don't need the merge table — a greedy longest-match over the known tokens should approximate BPE's token counts closely enough.

 ## Probing count_tokens to identify vocabulary

-The `count_tokens` API has an interesting property that makes all of this tractable:

-> For a string `s`, if there exists a split `i` where either `count(s[:i]) == 1` or `count(s[i:]) == 1` (using the normalized count defined below), then that split isolates a real single token on one side.

-So instead of trying to recover the full boundary structure of `s`, we use split checks as a decomposition trick to peel out confirmed single-token chunks.

-The core issues that we ran into here are:
+We need to do two things to reverse engineer Claude's vocabulary: verify whether a candidate string is a single token, and decompose longer strings to extract tokens we haven't seen yet.

+### Single-token verification

-- API counts are not just `len(tokenizer(text))`.
-They include a roughly constant overhead that depends on the starting token.
-Single-char probes starting with letters, digits, and some Unicode classes had different effective overheads (7, 8, 9+ respectively - what's going on here, Anthropic?).
-The fix here was sandwich counting (defined below): wrap every probe between marker tokens that we knew to be singular.
+The naive check — send a candidate to `count_tokens`, see if you get 1 — doesn't work because the API wraps inputs in chat framing.
+Raw counts include a roughly constant overhead that varies by the type of the first character (7, 8, 9+ for letters, digits, Unicode respectively - what's going on here, Anthropic?).

+Sandwich counting fixes this: wrap every probe between markers that we know are single tokens, and subtract the known baseline.

 ```python
 def count_tokens(text: str) -> int: